open-telemetry/opentelemetry-specification/specification/metrics-api.md

 ### Meter creation

-TODO: follow the spec for the Tracer
+TODO: follow the spec for the Tracer.
+See work in progress: https://github.com/open-telemetry/opentelemetry-specification/issues/39

 ### Create Metric